Language File Editor

 - red - untranslated constant (translated only in second language)

 - blue - unknown constant (translated only in first language)

 Clicking on tree leaf (last segment of constant key) redirects to the Edit Constant <edit-constant-reference> page.

 The backup option displays all backups of the selected extension.
 It is possible to recover every backup, delete them or just have a look at the differences.
 User can revert splitting and merging of files too.

 Conversions of the file format are not revertible.

-If language file was converted to other format, there will be red warning in status of the backup table entry and that backup can only be deleted.
+If language file was converted to another format, there will be a red warning in the status of the backup table entry and that backup can only be deleted.

-All changes since the backup are visible trough the differences functionality.
+All changes since the backup are visible through the differences' functionality.
 Green color means that the constant was added and red that it was deleted since the backup was made.